WWE Rumors: Roman Reigns And Undertaker ‘WrestleMania’ Match Worth $7 Million?

 According to the latest WWE rumors from Forbes Magazine, much of the big time payday for Reigns, especially, has to do with the fact that John Cena will be leaving the WWE full-time, thus leaving the door open for Reigns to get a bigger payday.
 Last year, while Cena took home more than $9 million, Reigns only took home a respectable $2 million, leaving him outside of the realm of “highest paid wrestlers.”
 But when it comes to The Undertaker match at WrestleMania, Reigns — especially if he wins, which all predictions suggest he will — will easily shatter Cena’s personal record, and take home $7 million from the match.

-this is the best night ever!!! i can't thank you enough @WWERomanReigns ???????? pic.twitter.com/QvFEo6V05g
+this is the best night ever!!! i can’t thank you enough @WWERomanReigns???????? pic.twitter.com/QvFEo6V05g

-— shy ???? (@kingromansreign) March 27, 2017
+— shy???? (@kingromansreign) March 27, 2017

-If nothing else, the latest WWE rumors from Rolling Stone suggest that Roman Reigns will bring out the best in The Undertaker.
+If nothing else, the latest WWE rumors from Rolling Stone suggest that Roman Reigns will bring out the best in the Undertaker.
 If nothing else, fans and foes of Reigns alike can agree on one thing: he’s an amazing wrestler.

-And, as Rolling Stone suggests, Reigns is the only “A-list” wrestler that could send The Undertaker off with a proverbial bang.
+And, as Rolling Stone suggests, Reigns is the only “A-list” wrestler that could send the Undertaker off with a proverbial bang.

 “While Roman’s critics are quick to carp over his Samoan-dynasty hookups, hesitancy on a microphone or limited fighting background, those arguments do nothing to rebuke what’s plainly evident after spending a couple of hours perusing recent WWE Network archives: When asked to step up (which is always), he tears the house down.”